-If a bike has changed colour you ought to be asking why –was it involved in an accident at some point that has not been declared?
+If a bike has changed colour you should be asking why –was it involved in an accident that has not been declared at some point?

 MOT history can tell you a lot about a bike on its own:

-- If it has had many advisories/ fails, it’s likely the owner hasn’t been kind to the bike or kept on top of routine maintenance.
+- If it has had many advisories/ fails, likely, the owner hasn’t been kind to the bike or kept on top of routine maintenance.